Bayesian Nonparametric Inference for "Species-sampling" Problems: The number of unseen species

 \end{itemize} \end{prp}

-We refer to Supplementary Material \ref{sup_b} for the proof of Proposition \ref{prp1}.
-The constructive representations of Proposition \ref{prp1} are a consequence of the conjugacy and quasi conjugacy properties of the DP and the PYP, respectively \citep{Fer(73),Pit(96)}.
-From \eqref{eq_id_py} the posterior distribution \eqref{post_py_k} coincides with the distribution of the number of successes in a random number $K^{\ast}_{m}$ of independent Bernoulli trials with a Beta random probability $\text{Beta}\left(\theta/\alpha+k,n/\alpha-k\right)$.
-Note that the expectation of $\text{Beta}\left(\theta/\alpha+k,n/\alpha-k\right)$ is precisely the BNP estimator of the missing mass \eqref{est_miss}.
-In particular, we may write the BNP estimator \eqref{est_py_k} as
+See Section~S3 of the Supplementary Material \citep{BFN(23)} for the proof of Proposition \ref{prp1}.
+Proposition \ref{prp1} is a consequence of the conjugacy and quasi conjugacy properties of the DP and the PYP, respectively \citep{Fer(73),Pit(96)}.
+From \eqref{eq_id_py} the posterior distribution \eqref{post_py_k} is the distribution of the number of successes in a random number $K^{\ast}_{m}$ of independent Bernoulli trials, each trial with a Beta random probability $B_{\theta/\alpha+k,n/\alpha-k}$ of success.
+Note that the expectation of $B_{\theta/\alpha+k,n/\alpha-k}$ is the BNP estimator of the missing mass \eqref{est_miss}.
+We write

-where a simple closed-form expression for $\E[K^{\ast}_{m}]$ is available in \citet[Chapter 3]{Pit(06)}.
-From \eqref{eq_id_dp}, the posterior distribution \eqref{post_dp_k} coincides with the distribution of the number of successes in a random number $K^{\ast}_{m}$ Bernoulli of independent trials with probability $\theta/(\theta+n)$, i.e. the BNP estimator of the missing mass \eqref{est_miss}.
-In particular, we may write the BNP estimator \eqref{est_dp_k} as
+where a simple expression for $\E[K^{\ast}_{m}]$ is available in \citet[Chapter 3]{Pit(06)}.
+From \eqref{eq_id_dp}, the posterior distribution \eqref{post_dp_k} coincides with the distribution of the number of successes in a random number $K^{\ast}_{m}$ of independent Bernoulli trials, each trial with probability $\theta/(\theta+n)$ of success, i.e. the BNP estimator of the missing mass \eqref{est_miss}.
+Then,